 This firm began in 2013 under the name Sulzer Green Taylor PLLC and was conceived to provide sophisticated legal representation and a cost-effective alternative to Big Law.
 The firm’s practice centered around patent litigation, patent prosecution, and general business litigation matters.
 In an exciting development, the firm has reconfigured itself to represent an innovative and highly significant start-up insurance carrier and related national association.
 The firm’s name has been changed to Stephen L. Sulzer PLLC, and Stephen L. Sulzer, one of the firm’s founding members, will be the start-up’s outside General Counsel.

 Mr. Sulzer has also expanded the firm’s practice to encompass firearms law and regulation, with particular emphasis on criminal and civil matters involving the defensive use of firearms.
 He also represents clients in Second Amendment challenges to state and federal gun control laws and in regulatory disputes involving federal and state firearms regulations.
-In recognition of Mr. Sulzer’s expertise in these areas, he has been named as a referral attorney by the Armed Citizens Legal Defense Network, Inc. and the United States Concealed Carry Association.
+In recognition of Mr. Sulzer’s expertise in these areas, he has been named as a referral attorney by the Armed Citizens Legal Defense Network, Inc. and as an emergency response team attorney by the United States Concealed Carry Association.

 For decades, Big Law’s insistence on preserving or even increasing its margins has put important legal services beyond the reach of many small and mid-sized clients.
 This firm was formed to provide sophisticated legal services at rates that make economic sense, without sacrificing quality of work, and will continue that approach as Stephen L. Sulzer PLLC.
 If you insist on top-tier work quality, but are overpaying for it, or aren’t getting it from your existing counsel, Stephen L. Sulzer PLLC offers you a better solution.